Michael-Cowie/Notes/Math/units.md

 ## Changing Between Units

-To change units, we multiply conversion factors that equal 1.
+To change units, we multiply by conversion factors that equal 1.

 We know,